epfl-ada/ada-2020-project-milestone-p3-p3_act/README.md

 - analyze the impact that a civil war has on a national economy, specifically on GDP and GDP growth.
 Considering only countries that experienced a civil war, we use panel data regression models to understand how GDP and growth change as a consequence of the civil war.

 ### Research Questions
-- Can we create a model with even greater predictive power of civil war onset?
+- Can we create models with even greater predictive power of civil war onset?
 - What is the effect of GDP/GDP growth on Civil War onset?
 - What is the impact of a civil war on the economy of a country, specifically GDP and growth?